A MORE COMFORTABLE SUNDAY

 WINDS & WAVES:

-TONIGHT: Spotty storms end early.
-Partly cloudy, but smokey haze.
-Humidity slowly drops.
-LOW: 58

-SUNDAY: Partly to mostly sunny skies and lower humidity.
+TODAY: Partly sunny skies and lower humidity.
 Breezy at times.
 HIGH: 73 LOW: 54

 MONDAY: Partly sunny and comfortable.
 VERY SMALL CHANCE of a shower.
 HIGH: 76 LOW: 58